indiana-university/lms-canvas-multiclassmessenger/README.md

 | `lms.db.password`     | Password for the user accessing the database |

 ### Redis Configuration (optional)
-If you would like to use Redis for session storage, you will need to enable it by including the value `redis` into the `SPRING_PROFILES_ACTIVE` environment variable.
+If you would like to use Redis for session storage, you will need to enable it by including the value `redis-session` into the `SPRING_PROFILES_ACTIVE` environment variable.
 Be aware that if the tool requires multiple values, that there could be more than one profile value in there.

 Additionally, the following properties need to be set to configure the communication with Redis.
 Then can be set in a security.properties file, or overridden as environment variables.